McCarthy warns of ‘dire ramifications’ over Biden debt limit negotiation position

 Republicans are pushing Democrats and Biden to agree to spending cuts as a condition of raising the debt limit, but the White House has called on Republicans to accept a “clean” debt limit increase without any conditions.

-“It’s time for Republicans to stop playing games, agree to a pass a clean debt ceiling bill, and quit threatening to wreak havoc on our economy,” White House press secretary Karine Jean-Pierre said overnight before the letter was sent.
-“And if they want to have a conversation about our nation’s economic and fiscal future, it’s time for them to put out a Budget – as the President has done with his detailed plan to grow the economy, lower costs, and reduce the deficit by nearly $3 trillion.”
+The White House responded to McCarthy’s letter on Tuesday by again calling for a clean debt ceiling increase.

+“The President welcomes a separate conversation about our nation’s fiscal future.
+Earlier this month, he released a budget that cuts the deficit by nearly $3 trillion while lowering costs for families and investing in America,” White House press secretary Karine Jean-Pierre said in a statement.
+“Speaker McCarthy and his extreme MAGA caucus have refused to put out a budget.”

-House Republicans have said their budget, which was originally expected before mid-April, will be delayed due to the White House budget being delayed weeks past the statutory deadline (a regular occurrence for presidents).
+House Republicans have said their budget, which was originally expected to be released before mid-April, will be delayed due to the White House budget being delayed weeks past the statutory deadline — which is a regular occurrence for presidents.

 “Mr. President, simply put: you are on the clock.
 It’s time to drop the partisanship, roll up our sleeves, and find common ground on this urgent challenge,” McCarthy said.